 History Kratom in the U.S.

-In August 2016, the DEA proposed the listing of kratom as a schedule 1 drug, the same category as heroin, LSD, ecstasy, and cocaine, due to its opiate-like effects in the body.
-However, the proposition was removed in October, the same year.
+In August 2016, the DEA proposed listing kratom as a schedule 1 drug, the same category as heroin, ecstasy, LSD and cocaine.
+However, the proposition was withdrawn in October, the same year.

-In 2017, the FDA identified 44 deaths related to kratom.
-However, only one case investigated was linked to pure kratom usage.
-43 of the possible 44 cases involve subjects who were found to be on multiple other potent substances at the time of death.
-This includes illicit drugs, opioids, benzodiazepines, alcohol, gabapentin, and over-the-counter medications, such as cough syrup.
+In 2017, the FDA identified 44 kratom-related deaths.
+However, experts have noted that only one case was linked to pure kratom usage.
+43 out of the possible 44 cases involve subjects that were under the influence of various other potent substances at the time of death.
+This includes opioids, illicit drugs, alcohol, benzodiazepines, and other OTC medications, such as Tylenol.

-In 2018, the Food and Drug Administration (FDA), issued yet another health warning on kratom, claiming it had “potential deadly risks.”
-This was backed by a total of 36 deaths in the country, which had no substantial evidence.
-In fact, scientists and researchers have challenged the new FDA claims as “misleading” and based on “junk science“.
+In 2018, the FDA issued yet another health warning on kratom, claiming “potentially deadly risks.”
+This was backed by 36 kratom-related deaths nationwide, which had no substantial evidence.
+In fact, scientists and researchers publicly dismissed the new FDA claims as “misleading” and based on “junk science“.

 Status of Kratom in the U.S.

-Since there are no federal regulations on kratom in the United States, each state is responsible for establishing their own rules.
-Depending on different states, kratom may be legal, illegal or in the process of being regulated or banned.
+In the United States, each state is responsible for establishing their own regulations since there are no federally binding laws on kratom.
+So depending on different states, kratom may be legal, illegal or in the process of being regulated or banned.
 Therefore, users must keep up-to-date on regulatory issues, to determine whether it’s legal to purchase and use kratom in their state.